 Thousands of people interact with the Farm and its programs each year, including hundreds of students who visit the Farm for a course lecture or laboratory exercise, to volunteer, to work, or just to relax in a peaceful, natural setting.
 Hundreds more community members, including groups from the Draper Center and local organizations like Uncommon Good, join with students to learn and take care of the Farm’s plant and animal life.
 Hundreds more faculty and staff members from all of the Claremont Colleges incorporate the Farm into their courses, work alongside students and community to tend plots, or just stop by every now and then to grab a sprig of basil.

 For more info on the history of the Farm, please feel free to peruse the online Farm Archive established through the Claremont Colleges Library, or stop by and check out the history board across from the chalkboard on the West Side entrance.
+Additionally, take the opportunity to explore this story map of the Wash developed by three Environmental Analysis seniors in 2017.

 With a history going back to the 1990s, the Farm now has a large network of alumni working in dozens of fields and disciplines across the country and the world.
 If you are a Farm alum (or a Claremont Colleges alum who supports the Farm), we’d love to have you join our alumni mailing list by contacting firstname.lastname@example.org.
 Various Farm alumni and their current work can be found below.
 If you’d like to be added or removed from this list, please contact the farm manager.